Bank Of America Is Leveraged For Success In Rising Rate Environment

 Introduction:

 Bank of America (NYSE:BAC) is the second largest U.S. bank in assets.
 After years of house cleaning and underperformance, the US banking system appears more interesting on rising interest rates and an administration open to regulatory easing.
-Given its cheap funding sources, cost cuts and capital markets exposure, BAC has more earnings upside potential vs its peers.
+Given its cheap funding sources, cost cuts and capital markets exposure, BAC has more earnings upside potential vs. its peers.
 I believe fair value of BAC is $30-31, or 35% higher than current levels.

 Investment Highlights: